olavurmortensen/olavurmortensen.github.io/markdown/experience.md

 # Experience

 `2017 - present`
+**FarGen, The Faroe Genome Project**
-**The Genetic Biobank of the Faroe Islands** *Bioinformatician / Senior Engineer*
+*Bioinformatician / Senior Engineer*

-I was hired to work with FarGen, the Faroe Genome Project.
-My main responsibility was to pre-process and analyze the large amounts of DNA sequencing data coming out of the laboratory.
+My main responsibility at FarGen ([https://www.fargen.fo/](https://www.fargen.fo/)) is to pre-process and analyze the large amounts of DNA sequencing data coming out of the laboratory.

 I have had the privilege and great challenge to design the FarGen Cluster.
 From the start I tailored the cluster specifically for bioinformatics, from bare metal to user interface.
 The cluster is based on a powerful compute component managed by Kubernetes, and a efficient and reliable storage component based on Ceph.